Prescription Stimulant Abuse Statistics

 • In 2011, 1.1 million Americans aged 12 or older used prescription stimulants nonmedically in the past year.

-• In 2017, 60% of youth that reported abusing stimulants said they either bought or received prescription stimulants from a friend or relative.
+• In 2017, 60% of youth who reported abusing stimulants said they either bought or received prescription stimulants from a friend or relative.

 Additional studies indicate that there is presently no correlation between emergency room visits for prescription stimulants and trends in prescriptions themselves.